 This glossary section defines some of the terms and acronyms used in the Ambiq products and the related terminologies used in the industry.
 These definitions are for reference and personal use only.
 If you have any questions or suggestions in this glossary, contact [email protected].

 Industrial, Scientific, and Medical band for Bluetooth BLE

 4s1p (4 series cells and 1 parallel cell)

 The standardized RF impedance.

-A protocol that allows power constrainted IoT devices to access the TCP/IP internet directly.
+An acronym of IPv6 over Low Power Wireless Personal Area Networks.
+It is a protocol that allows power constrained IoT devices to access the TCP/IP internet directly.